The Magic Money Multiplier (and Why Your Procrastination is Costing You a Yacht)

 Please note: This content is for informational purposes only and not financial advice.
 Consult a professional for your specific situation.
 Important Disclaimer

 Hello, financially curious (and slightly terrified) friends!
 Grab a snack—Sansa just unearthed a fossilized couch cushion sandwich—and let’s dive into the wild, wacky world of compound interest.
-Don’t doze off like I did in finance class; this is your ticket to making money work while you binge reality TV or doodle avocado toast masterpieces.
+Don’t doze off like I did in finance class; this is your ticket to making money work while you power watch reality TV or doodle avocado toast masterpieces.
 Sansa’s already chewed my first investment plan, so let’s get this right!

 What’s the Deal with Compound Interest?